-In the following example, you set up the user account for a user USER with the access role operator.
-Users with the access role operator are authorized to monitor and set up the device, with the exception of security-related settings.
+In the following example, we will set up the user account for a user USER with the access role operator.
+Users with the access role operator are authorized to monitor and configure the device - with the exception of security-related settings.
 To do this, perform the following steps:

-Create a user account. ☐ Open the Device Security > User Management dialog. □ Click the ## button.
+Create a new user account. ☐ Open the Device Security > User Management dialog. □ Click the ## button.
 The dialog displays the Create window.
 Enter the name in the User name field.
-In this example, you give the user account the name USER. ☐ Click the Ok button.
-To require a specified minimum complexity for the passwords, mark the checkbox in the Policy check column.
+In this example, we give the user account the name USER. ☐ Click the Ok button.
+To obtain a higher level of complexity for the password, mark the checkbox in the Policy check column.
 Before saving it, the device checks the password according to the policy specified in the Password policy frame.

-□ In the Password field, enter a password up to 64 alphanumeric characters are ▶ The device differentiates between ▶ The minimum length of the password constantly checks the minimum length re allowed.
-In upper and lower case.
-Ford is specified in the Configuration frame.
-The device In the Role column, select the access role.
-In this example, you select the value operator. $\ \square$ To activate the user account, mark the checkbox in the Active column. □ Apply the settings temporarily.
+In the Password field, enter a password of at least 6 characters.
+Up to 64 alphanumeric characters are allowed.
+The device differentiates between upper and lower case.
+The minimum length of the password is specified in the Configuration frame.
+The device constantly checks the minimum length of the password. ☐ In the Role column, select the access role.
+In this example, we select the value operator. \Box To activate the user account, mark th ne checkbox in the Active column. □ Apply the settings temporarily.
 To do this, click the ✓ button.
-The dialog displays the user accounts that are set up. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. users add USER To add the USER user account. users password-policy-check USER enable To activate the checking of the password for the USER user account based on the specified policy.
-In this way, you require a specified minimum complexity for the passwords. users password USER SECRET To specify the password SECRET for the user account USER.
+The dialog displays the user accounts that are set up. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. users add USER To create the USER user account. users password-policy-check USER enable To activate the checking of the password for the USER user account based on the specified policy.
+In this way, you obtain a higher level of complexity for the password. users password USER SECRET To specify the password SECRET for the user account USER.
 Enter at least 6 characters. users access-role USER operator To assign the access role operator to the user account USER. users enable USER To activate the user account USER. show users To display the user accounts that are set up. save To save the settings in the non-volatile memory (nvm) in the "selected" configuration profile.